batuff/Survival/README.md

 # Survival
-Implementation of radiobiological models for radiotherapy.
+Implementation of radiobiological models for radiotherapy and hadrontherapy.